Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Decision Making under Uncertainty

 {\bf Worst-case risk.} The choice $\cR(\bfxi) = \sup \bfxi$ represents a conservative outlook, possibly overly so because $\cR(\bfxi) = \infty$ when $\bfxi$ has, for example, a normal or exponential distribution.
 This risk measure ignores the probabilities of the various outcomes of $\bfxi$ and utilizes only the support $\Xi$.
 Thus, it is especially suitable when there is little information for building a probability distribution.
 A worst-case risk measure underpins robust optimization \cite{BentalElghaouiNemirovski.09,BertsimasBrownCaramanis.11}, semiinfinite programming \cite[Chapter 3]{Polak.97}, robust control \cite[Chapter 4]{Polak.97}, adversarial training \cite{MadryMakelovSchmidtTsiprasVladu.18}, and diametrical risk minimization \cite{NortonRoyset.22}.\\

-{\bf Markowitz risk.} A natural choice motivated by statistical confidence intervals is to adopt a Markowitz risk measure defined by $\cR(\bfxi) = \Ex[\bfxi] + \lambda \std(\bfxi)$, where $\std(\bfxi)$ is the standard deviation of $\bfxi$ and $\lambda$ is a positive constant.
-While Markowitz risk measures can be traced back to early efforts in portfolio management \cite{Markowitz.52}, where in fact the variance was used instead of the standard deviation, their close ties to normal distributions are problematic.
-In particular, the two random variables from Figure \ref{fig:tri2} have the same mean and standard deviation and thus the same Markowitz risk.
+{\bf Mean-plus-standard-deviation risk.} A natural choice motivated by statistical confidence intervals is to adopt a mean-plus-standard-deviation risk measure defined by $\cR(\bfxi) = \Ex[\bfxi] + \lambda \std(\bfxi)$, where $\std(\bfxi)$ is the standard deviation of $\bfxi$ and $\lambda$ is a positive constant.
+While mean-plus-standard-deviation risk measures can be traced back to early efforts in portfolio management \cite{Markowitz.52}, where in fact the variance was used instead of the standard deviation, their close ties to normal distributions are problematic.
+In particular, the two random variables from Figure \ref{fig:tri2} have the same mean and standard deviation and thus the same mean-plus-standard-deviation risk.
 This is caused by an equal treatment of outcomes above the mean and below the mean in the calculation of standard deviations, which is counter to many decision makers' greater concern about variability above the mean than below the mean.\\

 Beyond mean and standard deviations, quantiles and superquantiles are central quantities for summarizing a random variable.
 Most importantly, they treat high values differently than low values.
-For $\alpha\in (0,1)$, the {\em $\alpha$-quantile} of a random variable $\bfxi$ with distribution function $P$ is given by
+For $\alpha\in (0,1)$, the {\em $\alpha$-quantile} of a random variable $\bfxi$ with cumulative distribution function\footnote{For a random variable $\bfxi$ defined on $(\Omega,\cA,\bbP)$, its cumulative distribution function is $P(\xi) = \bbP(\{\omega\in \Omega~|~\bfxi(\omega) \leq \xi \})$.} $P$ is given by

 and the {\em $\alpha$-superquantile} of an integrable random variable $\bfxi$ is given by

 We also define $\bar Q(0) = \Ex[\bfxi]$ and $\bar Q(1) = \nsup \bfxi$, which indeed are the limits of $\bar Q(\alpha)$ as $\alpha\downto 0$ and $\alpha\upto 1$, respectively; see, e.g., \cite[Theorem 2]{RockafellarRoyset.14}.\\